-3.13.2 List of the Brick relationships and their definitions.
+3.1 List of the Brick relationships and their definitions.
 All definitions follow the form A <relationship> B, where relationship is the first one listed, not the inverse.
 All Brick relationships are asymmetric, and most are transitive.
-If a relationship <math>\rightarrow</math> is transitive, then if <math>A \rightarrow B</math> and <math>B \rightarrow C</math>, then <math>A \rightarrow C</math> is a valid relation.
-Asymmetric simply means that if <math>A \rightarrow B</math>, then <math>B \rightarrow A</math> is invalid This table shows at a high level which entities and relationships are required by each of the eight representative applications.</relationship> 23 31 $4.1 \\ 4.2$ Common namespaces and prefixes 34 38 5.1 A subset of available BrickMason plugins that coordinate to produce a single Brick model for a site.
-50 6.1 6.2 Case Study Buildings Information 53 58 7.1 Query latency distribution for the small building (CIEE).
-All times are in mil- liseconds.
+If a relationship \rightarrow is transitive, then if $A \rightarrow B$ and $B \rightarrow C$, then $A \rightarrow C$ is a valid relation.
+Asymmetric simply means that if $A \rightarrow B$, then $B \rightarrow A$ is invalid This table shows at a high level which entities and relationships are required by each of the eight representative applications</relationship> 23 31 4.1 4.2 Common namespaces and prefixes 35 39 5.1 A subset of available BrickMason plugins that coordinate to produce a single Brick model for a site 51 6.1 6.2 Case Study Buildings Information.
+Number of matching rows in each building for the SPARQL queries consisting the eight applications.
+A non-zero number indicates that the application successfully ran on the building.
+Buildings with '-' did not have any relevant points exposed in the BMS 54 58 7.1 Query latency distribution for the small building (CIEE).
+All times are in milliseconds.
 A - denotes the query did not return any results.
-Bold indicates that the 99th percentile latency is outside the 100ms bound.
-65 7.2 Query latency distribution for a large building (Soda ).
-66 7.3 Query latency distribution for a large building (SDH ) 66 7.4 Effect of property path operators on query execution time.
-All times are in C7 7.5 Graph properties of some published RDF datasets and three representative Brick models 68 7.6 Properties of the benchmark SPARQL queries 68 8.1 List of all HodDB query operators.
-Each operator executes against resolved values in the query context when possible to avoid having to query the node index 76
+Bold indicates that the 99th percentile latency is outside the 100ms bound 68 7.2 Query latency distribution for a large building (Soda) 68 7.3 Query latency distribution for a large building (SDH) 68 7.4 Effect of property path operators on query execution time.
+All times are in milliseconds.
+This microbenchmark was run against the Soda Brick model 69 7.5 Graph properties of some published RDF datasets and three representative Brick models.
+70 7.6 Properties of the benchmark SPARQL queries 70 8.1 List of all HodDB query operators.
+Each operator executes against resolved values in the query context when possible to avoid having to query the node index 78

 8.2 Disk space usage for each graph.
-HodDB's indices are small - about the same size as RDF-3X's compressed B-trees.
-78 8.3 Microbenchmark to estimate the impact of Brick model size on HodDB perfor- mance.
+HodDB's indices are small - about the same size as RDF-3X's compressed B-trees 80 8.3 Microbenchmark to estimate the impact of Brick model size on HodDB perfor- mance.
 VAVEnum query against 6 progressively larger Brick models consisting entirely of VAV instances, constituting a "worst-case" scenario.
-We observe that HodDB can maintain sub-100ms query latencies for graph sizes $<50k$ triples.
+We observe that HodDB can maintain sub-100ms query latencies for graph sizes <50k triples.
 The starred values are the full execution time, dominated by the time for the bench- marking client to handle the amount of data being returned.
-The unstarred values are the raw query execution time of the database, ignoring any time spent on the client 78
+The unstarred values are the raw query execution time of the database, ignoring any time spent on the client 80